leangjia/blender_docs/trunk/blender_docs/manual/addons/import_export/scene_gltf2.rst

 Third-party glTF Extensions
 ---------------------------

-GIt is possible for Python developers to add Blender support for additional glTF extensions by writing their own third-party add-on, without modifying this glTF add-on.
+It is possible for Python developers to add Blender support for additional glTF extensions by writing their own third-party add-on, without modifying this glTF add-on.
 For more information, `see the example on GitHub
 <https://github.com/KhronosGroup/glTF-Blender-IO/tree/master/example-addons/example_gltf_extension>`__ and if needed,
 `register an extension prefix <https://github.com/KhronosGroup/glTF/blob/master/extensions/Prefixes.md>`__.